01org/nlpljs/README.md

 ## Scripts

-Although libnlp is intended to be used as a library, the `scripts/` directory contains some command line programs which demonstrate how to use it.
+Although NLPL for JavaScript is intended to be used as a library, the `scripts/` directory contains some command line programs which demonstrate how to use it.